CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 The installation and configuration of the IT system should only be performed by authorized persons (administrators or contracted service providers).
 Administrators of IT systems and their representatives must be carefully selected.
 You must be regularly informed that the powers may be used only for the required administrative tasks.
 Since administrators have a key role to play in the functionality of the hardware and software used, the continuation of activities must be ensured even if administrators fail.
 For this, the named representatives must have the current state of the system configuration and have access to the passwords, keys and security tokens required for the administration.

-It is recommended to first create a short installation concept according to the functional requirements of the planning and the requirements of the security guideline.
+It is recommended to first create a short installation concept according to the functional requirements of the planning and the specifications of the security guideline.
 In principle, it is advantageous to carry out the installation in two phases: First, a basic system is installed and configured, then the other required applications are set up.
 The installation programs of most operating systems support this procedure more or less well.
 The described steps do not necessarily need to be performed again for each client.
 This could even be counterproductive in that constant repetition increases the risk of error.
-It is therefore recommended that the described steps be carried out with particular care on a reference system, that the exact documentation of the necessary configurations is documented in order to obtain a customized installation concept for the respective operating system (see SYS.2.1.M27 Setting up a reference installation for clients).
+It is therefore recommended that the described steps be carried out with particular care on a reference system, that the exact documentation of the necessary configurations is documented in order to obtain an adapted installation concept for the respective operating system (see SYS.2.1.M27 Setting up a reference installation for clients).
 It must be noted that this installation concept must also be checked and, if necessary, adapted for changes to the operating system that do not represent a completely new release (service packs, update releases or the like).

 **Installation**